Travels through Farynshire: The last post

 Everything beyond the Great Sussen Hall is private land that only those who live in the White Palace can enjoy.
 You can glimpse the back of the White Palace through the always-closed, ivy-covered gate that blocks your way, but that is as close as you can get.

 There is a lovely walk back to the Tall Gates along a low wall right on the edge of the cliff.
 The views over the ocean, the still and glittering waters of Meyshore Bay, and the pristine city of Riversouth, are breath-taking.
 If you wait long enough you will see dolphins leaping from the waves.
-And some believe that if you wait for a really long time you will see seafolk.
+And some believe that if you wait for a really long time you might see seafolk.

 When we passed back through the Tall Gates, we got the bus back down the Crag to Riversouth.